Buenos Aires as seen from the air

 The program fee includes the following items:

-• Student housing in a fully-furnished private room in apartment-style or homestay accomodations.
+• Student housing in a fully-furnished private room in apartment-style or homestay accommodations.
 In the homestay option, daily breakfast and five dinners per week will be provided.

 • On-site orientation activities and excursions